prorevizor/noc/docs/en/docs/reference/concepts/managed-object/index.md

 ## Divisions

-Managed Object is participating in several independent _divisions_, each answering particular question:
+Managed Object is participating in several independentent _divisions_, each answering particular question:

 - **Administrative:** _Who is responsible for object?_